Get Ferried Around

 The ferry will be closed in event of a severe storm or hurricane making landfall near Port A, as increased water heights mean the ferries cannot be safely secured at the loading and unloading ramps.

-Traffic coming off the ferry from Aransas Pass can now turn right into Roberts Point Park and head straight onto Cotter Avenue or turn left onto Cut Off Road.
-Traffic to the ferry loading lanes can either come north from Cut Off Road with a turn right onto Port Street, or, from Avenue A with a drive through the light onto Port Street.
+Traffic coming off the ferry from Aransas Pass can head straight onto Cotter Avenue or turn onto Cut Off Road.
+Traffic to the ferry loading lanes comes from Cut Off Road with a turn onto Port Street.

 The best way to stay in the know on ferry wait times is through the Port A Ferry Twitter.
 There is also a 24-hour radio station (AM 530) containing information on ferry regulations and which can be used for live broadcasts in case of emergencies.